 What if my tortillas tear?

-Brush with extra butter and warm them slightly before shaping.
+Brush with extra butter and warm them slightly before shaping to prevent tearing.

 Can these be made dairy-free?

-Yes, use coconut milk and dairy-free butter alternatives.
+Yes, use coconut milk and dairy-free butter alternatives for a dairy-free version.